Welcome to Bermuda!

 Garden Club of Bermuda

 Since 1921.
 More than 300 members.
 Telephone (441) 232-1273.
-It has organized an annual spring (April and/or May) program of fabulous Bermuda Open House and Garden tours, all in that grouping can be visited on the same day, usually a Wednesday.
+It used to organize each year for many years an annual spring (April and/or May) program of fabulous Bermuda Open House and Garden tour, all in that grouping can be visited on the same day, usually a Wednesday.
 It is affiliated with the National Garden Clubs of the USA, the Garden Club of America, the National Association of Flower Arrangement Societies of Great Britain, The Royal Horticultural Society, the World Association of Flower Arrangers and the Garden Clubs of Ontario.
 Private tours of gardens by members of these associations may be organized by prior arrangement.
 In 1971 the Garden Club celebrated its 50th Anniversary by publishing the book “The Bermuda Jubilee Garden.”
 In 2002 “Bermuda, a Gardener’s Guide” was published (shown below).
 It has the best source of information in Bermuda on when to plant annuals, what perennials, shrubs and trees will fare well and more.
 Anyone interested in becoming a member can apply directly to the Club at P. O. Box HM 1141, Hamilton, Bermuda HM EX.
-The Annual General Meeting is held on the second Friday in May at the Horticultural Hall in the Botanical Gardens.
-Meetings are held on the second Friday each month from October to May.
 The Club organizes the “Bermuda in Bloom” competition for the best private gardens in Bermuda visible from a public or estate road.
-Judging is in the first week of May.

 Hibiscus Garden Club